loomio/loomio_help/content/user_manual/privacy.md

 ### Accessibility
 Loomio complies with the New Zealand Web Accessibility Standard, which requires support of the Web Content Accessibility Guideline (WCAG) 2.0 conformance levels A and AA.
 Loomio also conforms with much of Level AAA.

 Loomio is committed to accessibility.
-We work with recognised Canada-based web accessibility consultant [David Best](http://www.davebest.info/), and we regularly test core functions of the software for accessibility.
+We work with recognized Canada-based web accessibility consultant [David Best](http://www.davebest.info/), and we regularly test core functions of the software for accessibility.

 “Loomio has done a great job with integrating the WCAG standards.
 However, screen reader user feedback is critical in measuring the usability of Loomio.
 The web pages are designed with a common look and feel layout of Regions and Heading hierarchy for ease of keyboard navigation.
 I believe Loomio should be compatible with most screen readers, and it was primarily tested with the JAWS screen reader.
 Please encourage your screen reader users to help improve Loomio with their feedback.” **David Best**